Trinity Academy, Edinburgh: Admissions

-(which is immediately adjacent), Victoria Primary in Newhaven, and Wardie Primary in Wardie.
+(which is immediately adjacent), Victoria Primary in Newhaven, and Wardie Primary in Granton.

 History

 The school was designed in 1891 by George Craig, a Leith architect for the Leith School Board.

 Rugby

 Trinity Academy's first XV rugby team won Rugby World Team of the Month in November 2005 after an unbeaten run including away wins at George Heriot's, Glenalmond and Hutchison Grammar School.

 Bangholm sports ground is also home to the Trinity Academicals Rugby Football Club.

 Rectors

+Below is a list of people who have served as Rector of Trinity Academy: